drorgl/esp32-lvgl-configuration-demo/readme.md

     #  define SDL_VER_RES     CONFIG_SDL_VER_RES
     ```

-[ ] Extract latest source from https://github.com/lvgl/lvgl_esp32_drivers into lib/lvgl_esp32_drivers and copy the library.json from this project
+5. Extract latest source from https://github.com/lvgl/lvgl_esp32_drivers into lib/lvgl_esp32_drivers and copy the library.json from this project

-    [ ] copy library.json from this project, it removes compilation to incompatible files and sets its framework to espressif only
+    a. copy library.json from this project, it removes compilation to incompatible files and sets its framework to espressif only

-    [ ] modify lvgl_helper.c to include "lv_conf.h' right after "sdkconfig.h", the vanilla setup assumes your lvgl is part of esp32 components which can make desktop configuration a problem.
+    b. modify lvgl_helper.c to include "lv_conf.h' right after "sdkconfig.h", the vanilla setup assumes your lvgl is part of esp32 components which can make desktop configuration a problem.
     ```
     #include "sdkconfig.h"
     #include "lv_conf.h"
     ```

-[ ] Add lvgl kconfig script (run_lvgl_kconfig.py) and custom_lvgl_kconfig_save_settings, custom_lvgl_kconfig_output_header,  custom_lvgl_kconfig_include_headers and custom_lvgl_kconfig_include_headers configuration sections to each relevant environment in platformio.ini
+6. Add lvgl kconfig script (run_lvgl_kconfig.py) and custom_lvgl_kconfig_save_settings, custom_lvgl_kconfig_output_header,  custom_lvgl_kconfig_include_headers and custom_lvgl_kconfig_include_headers configuration sections to each relevant environment in platformio.ini
-[ ] Add lvgl esp32 drivers kconfig script (run_lvgl_esp32_drivers_kconfig.py) and custom_lvgl_esp32_drivers_kconfig_save_settings, custom_lvgl_esp32_drivers_kconfig_output_header configuration section to each relevant environment in platformio.ini
+7. Add lvgl esp32 drivers kconfig script (run_lvgl_esp32_drivers_kconfig.py) and custom_lvgl_esp32_drivers_kconfig_save_settings, custom_lvgl_esp32_drivers_kconfig_output_header configuration section to each relevant environment in platformio.ini
-[ ] Add specific include folder in build_flags for each environment in platformio.ini (-I include/esp32 and -I include/native)
+8. Add specific include folder in build_flags for each environment in platformio.ini (-I include/esp32 and -I include/native)
-[ ] Add the runner library from this project, it simplifies cross execution environments.
+9. Add the runner library from this project, it simplifies cross execution environments.
-[ ] Add SDL2 to lib, see instructions below
+10. Add SDL2 to lib, see instructions below

-    [ ] Copy library.json from this project to your SDL library
+    a.
+Copy library.json from this project to your SDL library

-[ ] Add script run_lvgl_native_drivers_kconfig.py with custom_lvgl_native_drivers_kconfig_save_settings and custom_lvgl_native_drivers_kconfig_output_header configuration keys
+11. Add script run_lvgl_native_drivers_kconfig.py with custom_lvgl_native_drivers_kconfig_save_settings and custom_lvgl_native_drivers_kconfig_output_header configuration keys
-[ ] Add build_flags to relevant environments in platformio.ini so it reflect there is a custom configuration file in include folder:
+12. Add build_flags to relevant environments in platformio.ini so it reflect there is a custom configuration file in include folder:
 ```
     -DLV_LVGL_H_INCLUDE_SIMPLE
     -DLV_CONF_INCLUDE_SIMPLE
     -DLV_CONF_PATH=lv_conf.h
 ```
-[ ] copy lvgl_hal from this project to your lib folder, this library abstracts lvgl on esp32 and desktop, you may need to modify it to your environment / programming style.
+13. copy lvgl_hal from this project to your lib folder, this library abstracts lvgl on esp32 and desktop, you may need to modify it to your environment / programming style.
-[ ] configure esp32 menuconfig to enable PSRAM and increase its speed to 80Mhz (see sdkconfig.esp32)
+14. configure esp32 menuconfig to enable PSRAM and increase its speed to 80Mhz (see sdkconfig.esp32)
-[ ] run ```pio run -e esp32 -t lvgl-esp32-drivers-config``` to configure your hardware.
+15. run ```pio run -e esp32 -t lvgl-esp32-drivers-config``` to configure your hardware.
-[ ] run ```pio run -e native -t lvgl-native-drivers-config``` to configure your desktop.
+16. run ```pio run -e native -t lvgl-native-drivers-config``` to configure your desktop.
-[ ] run ```pio run -e esp32 -t lvgl-config``` to configre lvgl for your hardware
+17. run ```pio run -e esp32 -t lvgl-config``` to configre lvgl for your hardware
-[ ] run ```pio run -e native -t lvgl-config``` to configure lvgl for your desktop (can be different but really should be the same or very similar)
+18. run ```pio run -e native -t lvgl-config``` to configure lvgl for your desktop (can be different but really should be the same or very similar)